The Parochial Church Council (PCC) of St John’s Church, Stoneleigh

 Recipients of your personal data

-Your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to other church members or for purposes connected with the church.
-We will only share your data with third parties outside of the parish with your consent.
+Apart from images captured of you during services that are video recorded, your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to other church members or for purposes connected with the church.
+Apart from images captured of you during services that are video recorded, we will only share your data with third parties outside of the parish with your consent.
 We may, however, be obliged to disclose your personal information to meet any legal or regulatory requirements or obligations in accordance with applicable UK or European law.

 International transfers of personal data